Ch3lLIST4/CTF-Writeups-2019/picoCTF-2019/Glory of the Garden.md

 ## Solutions

-I didn't bother open up a file editor to analyze.
+I didn't bother open up a file editor for analyzing,

 Instead I ran this command on my windows subsystem for extracting the text part that I needed.